deco-sites/starting/docs/composable-apis/nuvemshop/en.md

 ---
-descrição: Learn how to integrate Deco with the Nuvemshop e-commerce platform.
+description: Learn how to integrate Deco with the Nuvemshop e-commerce platform.
 ---

 This article guides you through creating and configuring a website on